Section 1: Choose How You Will Learn and Deploy

 - OnBot Java: Write Java in the Robot Controller's browser editor.
 Android Studio and a local JDK are not required.

-- Android Studio: Work with the full FTC SDK project, Git, third-party libraries, and normal code-review tools.
+- Android Studio (optional head start): Preview the full FTC SDK project, Git, third-party libraries, and code-review tools used by many advanced teams.
 FIRST currently requires Android Studio Ladybug 2024.2 or later for the official project.

 - A team-provided web workflow: New browser-based alternatives are emerging.
 Follow your team's instructions if it uses one, and verify that it can build and deploy against the current FTC SDK.

 Sections 2 through 7 document the Android Studio path.
-They are optional if your team uses a browser workflow.
+They are optional and can be skipped whenever setup gets in the way of learning.
 Section 8 explains the first OpMode in either environment.

 Ready to move on?